 The toilet room, one of the biennale’s most popular displays

 All these eccentrics were allowed to indulge their hobbies in reclusive safety.
 The same cannot fully be said about Chinese architect and scholar Liang Sicheng, whose biography is recounted in “Roof” (Volume 4).
 After being introduced to Yingzao Fashi, the twelfth-century builder’s handbook to the architecture of the Song Dynasty, Liang traveled the countryside visiting provincial monuments—more than 2,000 in all— taking detailed notes of their unique features to decode the underlying spatial grammar they shared.
 (This was at least a decade before Pevsner took to English townships for his Buildings of England series.)
 He eventually completed his annotations for the text in 1963, by which time his architectural theory had fallen out of favor with the party.
 At the launch of the Cultural Revolution, Liang was “forced to self-criticize” and reject his work, and was submitted to “severe persecution.”

-Liang, who was later rehabilitated, is only an aside in Koolhaas’s narrative, but his plight resonates with the latter’s expectations from the profession.
-Koolhaas clearly longs for the days when architects held principles that extended past profit and fashion; when, backed by the welfare state and local governments, architects actually had a stake in shaping society’s future.
+Liang, who was later rehabilitated, is only an aside in Koolhaas’s narrative.
+Still, Koolhaas clearly longs for the days when architects held principles that extended past profit and fashion; when, backed by the welfare state and local governments, architects actually had a stake in shaping society’s future.
 Several have criticized Koolhaas for cynical nostalgia, and, surely, he is too damning in his assessment, too eager to speak for all architects, everywhere.
 And so, the bad taste left after paging through Elements’ encyclopedic compilation of objects.
-Though they say some things about the history of architecture, Koolhaas’s fetishized building bits don’t actually yield an applicable synthesis.
+Though they say some things about the history of architecture, Koolhaas’s fetishized building bits don’t yield an applicable synthesis.